jisosomppi/log-analysis/projektisuunnitelma.md

 Look schedule in github.com/jisosomppi/log-analysis/blob/master/schedule.md

 ### Communication
-We'll be mostly using the "from mouth to ear" -system.
+We'll be mostly using ye olde good MtE-system (mouth to ear).
 To comply this we've a WhatsApp group to agree on meetings and inform of possible delays or absence from meetings.

 Documentation can be found on https://github.com/jisosomppi/log-analysis.